csc-training/geocomputing/force/README.md

 From the benchmark runs, it seems that **a good rule of thumb is that the optimal number of CPU cores is approximately twice the amount of images processed in parallel.** In this example we had 4 images and 8 CPU cores which produced **80% CPU** efficiency, but 16 CPU cores only **42%**.

-Maximum number of available CPU cores for FORCE in Puhti is one full node which is **40 CPU** cores
+Maximum number of available CPU cores for FORCE in Roihu is one full node which is **386 CPU** cores

 This example used approximately **34GB** memory while processing 4 images at the same time.